awkward-py/C-documentation/README.md

 **written with `Yash Joshi` and `Pankaj Rawat.`**

 Documenting the full concept of the C programming language is a **substantial task and In-depth concepts or kyoki itna hame bhi nhi aata.** However, we can provide you with a brief overview of the fundamental concepts of the C language.
-Please note that this is not an exhaustive documentation, but a small introduction:
+Please note that this is not an exhaustive documentation, but a small introduction.

 </div>